-Week Suggested Teaching Schedule Suggested Observation Schedule 1 Familiarize self with classroom, curriculum and learn student's names.
-2 One small group or a class activity such as class opening 3 One small group and a class activity such as class opening or story time.
-Supervisor Observation 1 4 One subject such as Math or Language Arts and a class activity 5 Two Subjects or one subject and a class activity Mentor Observation 1 6 Two Subjects or one subject and a class activity Supervisor Observation 2 7 Two subjects and class activity Midterm triads held by the end of week 8 8 Two subjects and class activity 9 Two subjects and learning segments for Unit plan and implement center Supervisor Observation 3 10 Two subjects and video tape learning segments for Unit plan and implement center 11 Takeover of teaching with Mentor support and co-planning for 12 hours in field 12 Takeover of teaching with Mentor support and co-planning for 12 hours in field Mentor Observation 2 13 Takeover teaching and planning with mentor giving feedback and approving plans for the full 12 hours in field.
+Week Suggested Teaching Schedule Suggested Observation Schedule 1 Attend OFS Zoom trainings Contact Mentor Teacher 2 Familiarize self with online learning platforms, and curriculum.
+3 One small group or a class activity such as class opening or story time.
+4 One subject such as Math or Language Arts and a class activity Supervisor Observation 1 5 Two Subjects or one subject and a class activity Mentor Observation 1 6 Two Subjects or one subject and a class activity Supervisor Observation 2 7 Two subjects and class activity Midterm triads held by the end of week 8 8 Two subjects and class activity 9 Two subjects and learning segments for Unit plan Supervisor Observation 3 10 Two subjects and video tape learning segments for Unit plan 11 Takeover of teaching with Mentor support and co-planning for 12 hours in field 12 Takeover of teaching with Mentor support and co-planning for 12 hours in field Mentor Observation 2 13 Takeover teaching and planning with mentor giving feedback and approving plans for the full 12 hours in field.
 Supervisor Observation 4 14 Take over teaching and planning with mentor giving feedback and approving plans for the full 12 hours in field.
-Final triads completed by end of week 15 15 Slowly return teaching duties to mentor.
+Final triads completed by end of week 15 (5/1) 15 Slowly return teaching duties to mentor.